 I believe strongly in the “union” part of The Cooper Union.
 It is through unity that we will continue to best support and execute the mission of our alma mater.
-In my terms as Alumni Trustee — a pair of which were prior to the change in tuition model — I have seen the way the collective Cooper community has navigated challenges.
+In my previous terms on the Alumni Council — a pair of which were prior to the change in tuition model — I have seen the way the collective Cooper community has navigated challenges.
 It has not always been pretty, so to speak.
 However, I am happy to see that the CUAA Council is evolving to become a more organized, goal-oriented and engaged body within the Cooper community.
 As alumni, I believe we bring a unique perspective and responsibility to the table.
 Through the work of the CUAA, we are able to express that perspective and fulfill that responsibility in a very direct fashion.

 My professional focus at IEEE includes establishing key strategic relationships with both internal and external partners in the spaces of technology and the arts, while also establishing and reestablishing key partnerships with staff and volunteers within IEEE.
 I mention this because I believe that my background in relationship development in a volunteer, non-profit setting brings a key competency to the CUAA.
 As such, I am committed to continue working to (re)build relationships in support of the CUAA’s goals, which, in turn, support the broader CU mission.
 I hope you allow me to continue serving the CUAA and The Cooper Union by re-electing me to a position on the CUAA Council.